-Due to the nature of the work undertaken on the construction site there are many different large and or dangerous machinery used.
+Due to the nature of the work undertaken on the construction site there are many different types of large and/or dangerous machinery used.
 Construction workers regularly operate a variety of machines, such as jackhammers, cranes, bulldozers, or even smaller power tools like nail guns and drills, all of which may cause serious injury.
 Injuries usually occur when safety procedures are not followed or there is no safety protocols in place on the construction site.

-Construction workers can come into contact with a variety of chemicals, exposure to chemicals or dust can lead to a variety of short- and long-term health effects such as poisoning, skin rashes and disorders of the lung, kidney and liver.
-One of the most common dusts on and around construction worksites is silica dust, it is generated by processes such as cutting, sawing, grinding, drilling, polishing or crushing of silica-containing materials.
+Construction workers can come into contact with a variety of chemicals.
+This exposure to chemicals or dust can lead to a variety of short and long-term health conditions such as poisoning, skin rashes and disorders of the lung, kidney and liver.
+One of the most common dusts on and around construction worksites is silica, it is generated by processes such as cutting, sawing, grinding, drilling, polishing or crushing of silica-containing materials.

-Asbestos can be found in contaminated construction materials such as paint, filler pastes, roof tiles, masonry compounds and drywall.
+Asbestos can be found in many construction materials such as paint, filler pastes, roof tiles, masonry compounds and plaster board.
 When asbestos compounds are disturbed and inhaled, they may lead to lung damage and deadly mesothelioma.

-Asbestos dust can spread around job sites quickly and expose many people in a short amount of time.
-The toxic dust also clings to clothes, hair and tools, traveling home with construction workers and placing their families in harm’s way also.
+Asbestos dust can spread around job sites quickly and expose many people in a short time.
+The toxic dust clings to clothes, hair and tools, traveling home with construction workers and placing their families in harm’s way also.

-We have experienced personal injury lawyers that can help you if you or a loved one has developed an asbestos related illness, such as mesothelioma.
-There are very specific timeframes and steps that you need to take when making this sort of compensation claim.
+We have experienced personal injury lawyers that can assist you if you, or a loved one has developed an asbestos related illness, such as mesothelioma.
+There are very specific timeframes and steps that need to be taken when making this sort of compensation claim.

-Scaffolding is commonplace around most construction sites, but it can cause very serious accidents when not used safely.
-Strict rules to ensure the safety and stability of scaffolding should be undertaken, but things can still go wrong, causing construction workers to fall and sustain serious injuries, or worse cause death.
+Scaffolding is commonplace on most construction sites, and can cause very serious accidents when not used safely.
+Strict rules to ensure the safety and stability of scaffolding should be upheld however, things can go wrong, causing construction workers to fall and sustain serious injuries, or in the worst, cause death.
 Contributing factors to collapsing scaffolding can include; poor construction, unsafe structures, overloaded scaffolding, and environmental factors.

-The use of motor vehicles in and around construction worksites are high, this poses a great risk to construction workers as they risk being hit by vehicles maneuvering around the site.
+The use of motor vehicles in and around construction worksites is considerable and poses a great risk to construction workers as they risk being hit by vehicles maneuvering around the site.
 There is also the potential for crush injuries to occur between large vehicles and solid objects.
 The main types of transport accidents are: